bradencarlson/sage-jupyter/Installation/jupyter-installation.md

 To install Jupyter Notebooks on Windows and MacOS, go to [Project Jupyter](https://jupyter.org/install), and follow the instructions to install Jupyter
 Notebooks onto your machine.

+## Linking SageMath and Jupyter Notebooks

+Note that on some systems, it may be neccessary to link the sagemath kernel to the installation of Jupyter Notebooks so that Jupyter Notebooks knows the commands that we will be using in SageMath.
+This can be done in the following way.

+### Linux

+Run the command `sudo jupyter kernelspec install $SAGEMATH$/jupyter/kernels/sagemath` where `$SAGEMATH$` is the home folder of your SageMath installation.

+### Windows

+### MacOS